 How Does Affiliate Marketing Work?

-Let’s make it real with an example: Imagine I have a Instagram famous dog.
-Brands that make doggy apparel and all other pet paraphernalia know I have way more followers than they do themselves.
-So, if I join their affiliate program, I can promote products my dog already loves and make commission on each and every single sale I generate (whether it’s the product I recommended or not).
+Let’s make it real with an example: Imagine I have a Instagram-famous dog.
+Brands that make doggy apparel and other pet paraphernalia know I have way more followers than they do themselves.
+So if I join their affiliate program, I can promote products my dog already loves and make commission on each and every single sale I generate (whether it’s the product I recommended or not).

-In essence, then, there are 4 key roles in affiliate marketing:
+In essence, then, there are four key roles in affiliate marketing: